oj-resolve subcommand reslove source code status by Online Judge Verification Helper.

 Markdown files in the repository are automatically recognized.

-field in Front Matter specifies a source code file, the content of Markdown file is inserted into the generated document page of specified code.
+When the documentation_of field in Front Matter specifies a source code file, the content of Markdown file is inserted into the generated document page of specified code.

 ---